dnlbowers/battleships/README.md

 Or

-Before opening fire, choose to spite the sea god and place your ships by pressing "m" or typing "manual.".
+Before opening fire, choose to spite the sea god and place your ships strategically yourself by pressing "m" or typing "manual.".

-Neptune hand will always guide the computerized fleet only to reveal their location with the flames as you hit one.
+Neptune's hand will always guide the computerized fleet only to reveal their location with the flames as you hit one.

 ### ***Firing round:***